 The CBP partnership will prioritize sustained engagement with federal, state, local, and private partners to maintain core program funding, while exploring options to expand public-private cost-share programs, pay-for-performance outcomes, and other innovative financing mechanisms to accelerate on-the-ground implementation.
-In addition to ongoing EPA support, jurisdictions have demonstrated continued financial commitment through initiatives such as the Pennsylvania Clean Streams Fund and Virginia's Pay-for-Outcomes Nonpoint Source Pollution Reduction grant program.
+In addition to ongoing EPA support, jurisdictions have demonstrated continued financial commitment through initiatives such as the Pennsylvania Clean Streams Fund, Maryland's Whole Watershed Program, and Virginia's Pay-for-Outcomes Nonpoint Source Pollution Reduction grant program.